Frequently asked questions for the Honors Program.

 - Are PaCE or UFOnline students eligible for admission into the Honors Program?

-No. Students who are admitted to UF into these programs are not eligible for admission to the Honors Program.
 This does not mean however that online students cannot graduate with honors.
 Those distinctions are independent of the Honors Program and are determined by the individual colleges and departments.
 For more information on graduating with honors, click here.

 - Are transfer students eligible for admission to the Honors Program?